7 Linking databases

 .
 Can you discern from the underlying tables whether the CUSIP-based match is valid?
 (Hint: Do rows wheregvkey %in% c("033728", "346027")

 meet this condition?
-What appears to be the issue for these GVKEYs?)Given the results shown in Table 7.9 and Table 7.10 and your answer to the previous two questions, can you conclude that the CCM-based match is preferred to the CUSIP-based match in each case?
+What appears to be the issue for these GVKEYs?)Given the results shown in Tables 7.9 and 7.10 and your answer to the previous two questions, can you conclude that the CCM-based match is preferred to the CUSIP-based match in each case?

 Of course, PERMNOs, CUSIPs, and tickers (at best) identify securities, not firms.
 More on this below.↩︎